jeffgbutler/TanzuInTheHomelab/tkgm-vds/README.md

    kubectl get httpproxy -A
    ```

-1. Add a DNS "A" record for the Harbor host and the Envoy IP address
+1. Add a DNS "A" record for the Harbor host and the Envoy IP address.
+For my homelab it was `harbor.tkgm.tanzuathome.net`
+   and `192.168.135.20`

 ### Try a Deployment on the Workload Cluster